 An inherent concept in the tradition of charity is that the amount given is to be determined by preferences of the giver rather than the needs of the recipient.
 Charitable contributions are unequally made and inefficiently utilized.
-It shall therefore be the stated Goal of The People to eliminate the need for charity by out-competing traditional charity organizations.
+It shall therefore be the stated Goal of The People to eliminate the need for charity by out-competing traditional charity organizations with government operations or by funding Social Service Organizations (SSOs).

 Libertarians and fiscal conservatives frequently profess that if government welfare programs are shut down or never created, individuals and private organizations will step in to make up the difference.
 Unfortunately this argument is completely bereft of any experimental support, and thousands of years of starvation and poverty render it an illogical (and of course heartless) proposal.
 Even in times when the Church had the power to coerce tithing there was never enough to even feed all of The People, let alone provide them with a safe and dignified standard of living.
 The US welfare system budget is nearly 10 times that of charitable giving for social welfare, and although much of that government funding is undoubtedly inefficiently utilized it is also the case that the US welfare system currently provides far less for the poor than is required for them to live that safe and dignified existence.
 There is no practical way to increase the level of charitable giving by the order of magnitude or more required to achieve the proper goal in this area.